Christ Church Cathedral, Christchurch: Legal challenges

+Reinstatement work and abandonment

 On 22 August 2018, an agreement was signed that established a company, Christ Church Cathedral Reinstatement Limited, to reinstate the cathedral.
 Physical works include a combination of repair, restoration and seismic strengthening.
 The strengthening includes the removal of internal walls so that the rubble fill can be removed and replaced with structural steel or concrete.
 Base isolation will also be retrofitted.
 Holmes Consulting has been appointed for structural engineering design, with Warren and Mahoney providing architectural services.